Cutbert1/vegetable-farm/README.md

 Step 9.
 Sales worksheet auto update with item and amount

 **Back-Office**
 Step 10.
-Program total amount sold at end of each market day
+Program total amount sold as produce are being purchased